Hecking-Heck/Palworld-Linux-Dedicated-Server-Tutorial/README.md

 3. Add an A record and point it towards your server IP [GUIDE](https://developers.cloudflare.com/dns/manage-dns-records/how-to/create-dns-records/)

 > [!NOTE]
-> - For the A record, the Host will be the subdomain, for example a Host of "play" will mean that "play.yourdomain.yourtld" will point to the IP address
+> - For the A record, the Host will be the subdomain, for example, a Host of "play" will mean that "play.yourdomain.yourtld" will point to the IP address
 > - If you don't want a subdomain at the start, just type "@" in the Host field. this way "yourdomain.yourtld" will point to the IP.
 > - If you do not understand what I just said, the [GUIDE](https://www.namecheap.com/support/knowledgebase/article.aspx/9607/2210/how-to-set-up-dns-records-for-your-domain-in-a-cloudflare-account/) will explain it better.
 When connecting in-game, use the domain name and then append ":8211" at the end.